-The only negative with YouTube is that accessibility is slow without voice control.
-The requirement to search for content could be off-putting.
+The only negatives with YouTube are that accessibility is slow without voice control and quality isn’t always professional.
+The requirement to search for content could also be off-putting.
 For example, searching for a show about classic toys could be awkward for someone who isn’t confident with a TV remote.

-For NFL fans, Amazon Prime Video has been streaming Thursday Night Football throughout the season.
-What’s interesting is that there is a massive push by Amazon for live sports, and it’s highly likely more NFL content will appear on the service in the future.
+For sports fans, Amazon Prime Video has been streaming NFL, tennis, and other sports in the last few years.
+What’s interesting is that there is a massive push by Amazon for live sports, and it’s highly likely more sports content will appear on the service in the future.

-On top of deliveries, music, and some NFL, Amazon Prime Video has a huge collection of classic movies.
-These include A Fistfull of Dollars, Goldfinger, Sunset Boulevard and many more.
+On top of deliveries, music, and some sports, Amazon Prime Video has a huge collection of classic movies.
+These include A Fistfull of Dollars, The Great Escape, Sunset Boulevard and many more.
 It offers far more classic movies than Netflix, Hulu, or Disney+.
 When combined with the other features of the Prime service, its price is a bargain.

 There is a limitation to how much content you can stream per month, which makes Hoopla unlikely to become someone’s go-to streaming service.
 It’s far more suited to being one that you dip into every couple of weeks to pick up a new audiobook, for example.
 Additionally, the quantity of content available is determined by the library you’re signed up to.